nychealth/EH-dataportal/content/data-stories/cold/index.md

 photocredit: "Michael Appleton/Mayoral Photography Office"
 ---

-Tips for staying safe this winter.
+[Cold weather can be dangerous](/data-explorer/weather-related-illness/?id=2175#display=summary).
+Here are some tips for staying safe this winter.